 Considering a Vietnam trip during its traditional New Year?
 Read more articles to find out how Tet is celebrated in Vietnam with Exotic Voyages through our series of posts about the Vietnam Tet Holiday.

 Ask anybody in Vietnam which food comes to their mind first when talking about Tet.
 I’m sure that the answer is banh chung and banh tet (it’s tét, not Tết, the festival).
-While both of these banh are essentially rice, fatty pork and bean fillings packed neatly inside green banana leaves or dong leaves, there’s some obvious difference between them.
+While both of these banh are essentially rice, fatty pork, and bean fillings packed neatly inside green banana leaves or dong leaves, there’s some obvious difference between them.
 In general, banh chung is an iconic Tet food in Northern Vietnam.
-Meanwhile banh tet usually represents Southern Vietnam.
+Meanwhile, banh tet usually represents Southern Vietnam.

 Apart from the regional difference, their shape is quite contrasting too.
-Banh chung is square as it symbolizes the earth (ancient Vietnamese people believed the sky is round, the earth is square), while banh tet is tube-shaped.
+Banh Chung is square as it symbolizes the earth (ancient Vietnamese people believed the sky is round, and the earth is square), while banh tet is tube-shaped.
 To many Vietnamese people who have the chance to gather with their family to make banh chung overnight, sometimes the making process even brings more Tet memories and stories than the flavor itself does.

 This is another popular Tet food that is easy to make.
 Boiled chicken is basically a whole chicken boiled to the color of pale yellow.
 The chicken is not to be eaten until it had been placed on the altar to pay homage to their ancestors.

 Afterward, the chicken is cut into smaller pieces like a turkey in the West.
 Because Vietnamese people simply boil the chicken with water, it is served with a small dish of salt, thinly-sliced lime leaves, and chili then squeeze lime juice over to create a salty, spicy, and sour sauce of sour.
 Sometimes, they decorate a red rose on the boiled chicken as well.